Victor-Miron/How_high/README.md

 # How High Project

 ## Project Description

 The **How High Project** focuses on analyzing and processing datasets related to F1 drivers and constructor teams.
 The project aims to provide insights into the performance metrics of F1 entities and to visualize the data using tools like Tableau.

+## Future Enhancements

+- Set up a local database and read data in with SQLite.
+- Clean data and perform a SQL join with data sets using plain SQL.
+- Develop a user-friendly interface for data interaction through Tableau.
+- Utilize a virtual environment and include instructions in the README.md  file on how to set one up.
+- Annotate .py files with well-written comments and a clear README.md.

 ## Prerequisites